Years ago, cleaning your siding was a time-consuming chore that involved ladders, buckets, lots of scrubbing and, perhaps, a few sore muscles.

 The Right Way to Handle It

 Getting a pressure washer is only the first step.
-Follow these six additional tips for getting your siding to shine:
+Follow these six additional tips for getting your vinyl, cedar shake, fiber cement, or wood siding to radiate cleanliness:

 1. The Solution is the Solution